charlliRos/deno-ai-agent/README.md

-# diKnow

-A [web application](https://xyntechx-diknow.deno.dev) to learn about dinosaurs
+A [web application] to learn about Ai agent with specific knowledge set

 ## 🚀 Features

+- Chat with Ai with specific knowledge set
-- Search dinosaurs
+- Chat history
-- Bookmark dinosaurs (saved in local storage)

 ## 🤖 Technologies